Case studies and scenarios of ministry situations

 - Decision-making: Case studies often present

-decision points where individuals must weigh various options and make informed choices.
+decision points where you must weigh various options and make informed choices.
 This

 helps hone decision-making skills, including assessing risks and considering trade-offs.